auth0/docs/articles/connections/passwordless/_old/faq.md

 ### Q: Our company uses an email security system that scans URLs and invalidates the token.
 What can we do?

-**A:** The only solution to this is to ask your users to whitelist the passwordless emails.
+**A:** The only solution to this is to ask your users to add the passwordless emails to the allow list.